Bridging Worlds: Where Science Meets Spirit

 This training brings together:

-• Clinical psychedelic-assisted therapy, trauma‑informed care, and psychotherapeutic presence
+Clinical psychedelic-assisted therapy, trauma‑informed care, and psychotherapeutic presence

-• Earth-centred practices, ceremonial frameworks, and ancestral wisdom
+Earth-centred practices, ceremonial frameworks, and ancestral wisdom

-• Somatic practice, nervous system awareness, and embodied relational attunement
+Somatic practice, nervous system awareness, and embodied relational attunement

-• Group dynamics, communitas, and collective field awareness
+Group dynamics, communitas, and collective field awareness

-• Ethical awareness, intercultural integrity, and conscious reciprocity
+Ethical awareness, intercultural integrity, and conscious reciprocity

-Of note: This training is not a lineage-based apprenticeship and does not teach traditional Indigenous ceremony.
-Instead, it offers a contemporary, culturally respectful pathway for facilitators to deepen their capacity to support expanded states safely, ethically, and without appropriating traditional forms.
+This training is not a lineage-based apprenticeship and does not teach traditional Indigenous ceremony.
+It offers a contemporary, culturally respectful pathway for facilitators to deepen their capacity to support expanded states safely and ethically, without appropriating traditional forms.
+Participants are supported to strengthen the quality, integrity, and relational depth of the work already within their scope of practice, while cultivating a personal relationship with ceremony and spirituality grounded in their own body, land, ancestry, and lived experience.

 ONLINE TRAINING & IN-PERSON PERU IMMERSION